Finishing school: United Kingdom

-About a decade after these schools had closed a diverse group of public relations and image consultancy firms started to appear in London offering largely 1- or 2-day finishing courses and social skills at commercial rate fees far higher that those charged by the colleges that closed mostly by the millennium (Lucie Clayton had been the exception).
-They often appeal to new international money and corporate clientele.
-Some partner with 5 star hotels to offer their courses but none are taught by a body of teaching staff in a school or college environment like their predecessors.
-The model is more business and commercial than before.
+About a decade after these schools had closed, mostly by the end of the 20th century, public relations and image consultancy firms started to appear in London offering largely 1- or 2-day finishing courses and social skills at commercial rate fees which were proportionately far higher than those charged by the schools.

-The old finishing schools were stand-alone organisations that lasted 15–50 years and were often family run.
+The old finishing schools were stand-alone organizations that lasted 15–50 years and were often family-run.
 Curricula varied between schools based on the proprietor's philosophy, much like the British private school model of the 18th and 19th centuries.
 Some schools offered some O-level and A-level courses or recognised arts and languages certificates.
-They sometimes allowed pupils to retake a course they may not have passed at secondary school level.
-They often taught languages and commercially applicable skills, such as cooking, secretarial and later business studies with the aim of broadening the students horizons from formal schooling education.
+They sometimes allowed pupils to retake a course they may not have passed at the secondary school level.
+They often taught languages and commercially and/or domestically applicable skills, such as cooking, secretarial, and later business studies, with the aim of broadening the students' horizons from formal schooling education.